 Also, and because of my doubts about the usefulness of an MBA to progress further in my career, how do I get out of the enrollment contract which clearly stipulates that I am liable for all tuition fees?
 The contract itself does not give a cancellation/termination policy.
 Does anyone have experience in dropping out and have you been "pursued" for the full tuition?

-From: bobjay
+From: bobjay To: merclit

 Hi Merclit,